Updated for .NET 10 Previews 2 and 3

-.NET 10 Preview 1 has officially arrived, and with it come a bunch of sweet features—some small but super powerful, others are totally game-changing.
+The .NET 10 Preview has officially arrived, and with it come a bunch of sweet features - some small but super powerful, others game-changing.
 If you’ve been on the edge of your seat waiting to see what the .NET Team has up their sleeves, you’re in the right place.
-I spent time watching the release video and reading up so that you don’t have to.
+I watched the .NET 10 release video and read up, so that you don’t have to.

-In case you haven’t found it yet, you can get the preview bits from the official .NET blog.
-You’ll see a big post with download links for all the major platforms—SDK, runtime, container images, etc. If you’re the sort of developer who likes to watch features get built in real time, check out the .NET GitHub Repositories and subscribe to release notes there.
+If you haven’t found it yet, you can get the preview bits from the official .NET blog.
+You’ll see a big post with download links for all the major platforms - SDK, runtime, container images, etc. If you’re the sort of developer who likes to watch features get built in real time, check out the .NET GitHub Repositories and subscribe to release notes there.
 The entire process is done in the open just the way we like it.

 The usual disclaimers apply: This is a preview release.
 Feel free to use it in your experiments, demos, or proof-of-concept projects, but maybe hold off on throwing it into high-stakes production scenarios...unless you like living on the edge.